galawaydude/data-place/200 cp-dsa/contests/Biweekly Contest 161.md

 };
 ```
 #### Logic
-So, yeah pretty good question for me, incredibly good
+So, yeah pretty good question for me, incredibly good. so first thing, is return the maximum scot
 #### Notes